-4.7 Improve energy management in Cour ncil and scho ool facilities.
+4.7 Improve energy management in Cou ncil and sch ool facilities.
 4.7.1 Establish Systemlink in all Council properties.
-Jan 2009 ECC Being rolled of training in prog ut.
+Jan 2009 ECC Being rolled out.
 Software installed.
-User gress.
+User training in progress.
 4.7.2 Participate in the Carbon Trust's Carbon Management Programme.
-Mar 2009 ECC Work in progre ess.
+Mar 2009 ECC Work in progress.
 4.7.3 Establish energy champions in Council buildings and schools.
-Mar 2009 ECC Pilot scheme i in Time Square.
+Mar 2009 ECC Pilot scheme in Time Square.
 4.7.4 Implement invest-to-save schemes.
-Ongoing ECC ool covers and double ved at BLC.
-SALIX scheme ated.
+Ongoing ECC Funding for pool covers and double glazing approved at BLC.
+SALIX scheme being investigated.
 4.7.5 Promote environmental management and recycling in schools through a training and workshop event.
 Aug 2008 SCL Completed.
 4.7.6 Produce an annual environmental management report for schools.
-Dec 2008 SCL be delayed until March 2009 ce issues in ECC.
+Dec 2008 SCL This item will be delayed until March 2009 due to resource issues in ECC.
 4.8 Reduce the level of fly tipping in the Borough.
 4.8.1 Introduce a co-ordinated approach to fly tipping enforcement.
-Jun 2008 ECC cameras has to quarter and do will be deployed Borough to cathouse training take place in Lambda Tipping Strate notes have be e use of surveillance taken place during the turing the next period its use ed at selected sites in the turing the tipping offences.
-In- type on waste enforcement will December.
-A draft Fly typy and process/procedures the produced and expected tise during the next period.
+Jun 2008 ECC Training of the use of surveillance cameras has taken place during the quarter and during the next period its use will be deployed at selected sites in the Borough to capture fly tipping offences.
+Inhouse training on waste enforcement will take place in December.
+A draft Fly Tipping Strategy and process/procedures notes have been produced and expected to come into use during the next period.
 4.9 Develop our joint Waste Strategy.
 4.9.1 Produce and adopt an Re3 Waste Strategy.
-May 2008 ECC Board.
-Final of each Council in Quarter 3. ed by the Joint Waste draft to be presented to in partnership for adoption 4.9.2 Formulate and adopt a corporate strategy for recycling and waste minimisation in council offices, and adopt as far as possible a zero waste policy.
-Mar 2009 ECC Y quarter for cor g produced in the next nsideration and promotion imate Change Group.
-4.9.3 Establish a pilot scheme for recycling containers in Time Square. - ECC Complete - co ontainers now in place.
+May 2008 ECC Strategy agreed by the Joint Waste Board.
+Final draft to be presented to each Council in partnership for adoption in Quarter 3.
+4.9.2 Formulate and adopt a corporate strategy for recycling and waste minimisation in council offices, and adopt as far as possible a zero waste policy.
+Mar 2009 ECC A draft is being produced in the next quarter for consideration and promotion though the Climate Change Group.
+4.9.3 Establish a pilot scheme for recycling containers in Time Square. - ECC Complete - containers now in place.